ominusliticus/ominusliticus.github.io/index.md

   Chromodynamics (QCD).
   I have studied topics such as quark-gluon plasmas and hadron spectroscopy.
   QCD is a very rich theory due to its non-Abelian nature.
-  I am most interest in non-perturbative phenonema such as instantons and how these topological modes evolve and behave in various energy density regimes.
+  I am most interest in non-perturbative phenomena such as instantons and how these topological modes evolve and behave in various energy density regimes.

   My hope is to to become a tenured professor at a R2 university or liberal arts college,